psychogenic/gamepad-pmod/README.md

 A nice example of an implementation using this module is Uri's [2048 game](https://github.com/urish/tt10-2048-game).

+## Reading the gamepad from micropython

+Though it is designed for use with FPGA/ASIC projects, the reports from controller(s) may also be read on an RP2040 (e.g. the [Tiny Tapeout demoboard](https://github.com/tinyTapeout/tt-demo-pcb)) using code like the sample in [gamepad_reader.py](micropython/gamepad_reader.py).

 ## Hardware

 This code all runs on a simple PMOD that's little more than a CH32V003 and headers to connect to the controllers and PMOD.